oracle/terraform-provider-oci/website/docs/d/database_database_upgrade_history_entries.html.markdown

 The following attributes are exported:

-* `action` - action for upgrading database.
+* `action` - The database upgrade action.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database upgrade history.
 * `lifecycle_details` - Additional information about the current lifecycle state.
-* `source` - The source of the database upgrade Use 'DB_HOME' for using existing db home to upgrade the database Use 'DB_VERSION' for using database version to upgrade the database Use 'DB_SOFTWARE_IMAGE' for using database software image to upgrade the database
+* `source` - The source of the Oracle Database software to be used for the upgrade.
+	* Use `DB_HOME` to specify an existing Database Home to upgrade the database.
+The database is moved to the target Database Home and makes use of the Oracle Database software version of the target Database Home.
+	* Use `DB_VERSION` to specify a generally-available Oracle Database software version to upgrade the database.
+	* Use `DB_SOFTWARE_IMAGE` to specify a [database software image](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/databasesoftwareimage.htm) to upgrade the database.
 * `source_db_home_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Home.
 * `state` - Status of database upgrade history SUCCEEDED|IN_PROGRESS|FAILED.
 * `target_db_version` - A valid Oracle Database version.
-To get a list of supported versions, use the [ListDbVersions](https://docs.cloud.oracle.com/iaas/api/#/en/database/20160918/DbVersionSummary/ListDbVersions) operation.
+To get a list of supported versions, use the [ListDbVersions](https://docs.cloud.oracle.com/iaas/api/#/en/database/latest/DbVersionSummary/ListDbVersions) operation.
 * `target_database_software_image_id` - the database software image used for upgrading database.
 * `target_db_home_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Home.
 * `time_ended` - The date and time when the database upgrade ended.